byui-cse/cse341-ww-student-code/readme.md

 Each branch contains a collection of code for a given assignment or class activity.
 Select a branch, and then either clone, fork, or download the zip file to access the files on your computer.

 - This is a bulleted list
+- This is a bulletasdfasdfaed list
 - This is a bulleted list
-- This is a bulleted list
+  AWESOME PARAGRAPH